 The MCSSs that charge by the carrier are being upfront with customers.
-They understand the amount of effort required to create and maintain premisable carriers and APIs, and they are charging their customer based on the effort for the engine (a one-time cost), rather than how much the engine is used.
+They understand the effort needed to create and maintain premisable carriers and APIs.
+They charge their customers based on the effort for the engine (a one-time cost), rather than how much the engine is used.
 Without the incentive to push you towards the carrier that provides them the largest cut, all carriers within the right premisable MCSS are on a level playing field, benefiting you with a carrier-agnostic platform.

 Final considerations when choosing shipping software

-If you’re having second thoughts about web-only solutions, or are in the process of implementing one, you are now armed with some industry knowledge and questions to ask your vendors.
+If you’re reconsidering web-only solutions or currently in the process of implementing one, you now possess industry knowledge and questions to pose to your vendors, equipping you to make informed decisions about your choice.
 At ProShip, we understand that choosing the right MCSS for your unique business is no easy task.
-It requires extensive research on the operational end, as well as the IT side, and sometimes it’s hard to get through all of the fluff and discover exactly how well a solution will fit and perform.
+Extensive research is necessary on both the operational and IT sides.
+Sometimes, it can be challenging to precisely assess how well a solution will fit and perform.